 07 of 10

-It's understandable why voles don't eat crown imperial bulbs (Fritillaria imperialis): These plants stink.
-But gardeners love them for the height (3 to 4 feet) and impressive blooms they bring to the spring garden.
+It's understandable why voles don't eat crown imperial bulbs (Fritillaria imperialis) as these plants stink.
+But gardeners love them for the height (they grow up to four feet) and impressive blooms they bring to the spring garden.
 While they are not the easiest plants to grow, they are among the most fun plants to grow.

 08 of 10